Occupational Health and Safety

 Approach to Occupational Health and Safety

-The NAGASE Group's basic philosophy is "respect for people" in all of its business activities, and we regard occupational safety and health as one of the important prerequisites for promoting business activities.
-By actively implementing occupational safety and health activities, we are promoting activities aimed at continuous improvement, creation of safe, bright and comfortable workplaces, and zero accidents and disasters.
+The NAGASE Group's basic philosophy is respect for people in all its business activities, and we regard occupational safety and health as one of the important prerequisites for promoting business activities.
+By actively implementing occupational safety and health activities, we are promoting activities aimed at continuous improvement, the creation of safe, bright, and comfortable workplaces, and zero accidents and disasters.

 Basic Occupational Health and Safety Policy

-- The NAGASE Group and each of its employees work together to ensure a safety-first work environment without any accidents or incidents.
+- The NAGASE Group and each of its employees,all stakeholders, including employees and contractors work together to ensure a safety-first work environment without any accidents or incidents.

 - We shall strive to eliminate the seeds of injury and illness from the workplace in building an environment where employees may work assured of their health and safety.